BenBruda/product-list/README.md

 ### Todo

-- Avoiding race conditions on notifications, by queuing notifications.
+- Avoiding race conditions on notifications, by queuing them.